The Most Popular Search Engines Logos and Brands

 DuckDuckGo Search Logo

-DuckDuckGo is a search engine that has gained a lot of popularity among American users.
+DuckDuckGo is a search engine that has gained popularity among American users.
 The search engine is privacy-oriented, does not store IP addresses, and rarely uses cookies.
-The company has abandoned the filter bubble, which shows query results based on each user’s individual characteristics.
-The search engine offers a look at the full list of sites.
+The company abandoned the filter bubble, which shows query results based on each user’s characteristics.
+The search engine displays the full list of sites.

 The system is named after the children’s game “Duck, Duck, Goose.”
-On the one hand, the company’s logo may seem ridiculous, but users loved the unusual design.
-A bright color palette was used for the image, and the interesting character attracted even more attention.
-The designers did a great job on the details and created a recognizable visual image of DuckDuckGo.
+Although the company’s logo may seem ridiculous, users loved the unusual design.
+The image used a bright color palette, and the interesting character attracted even more attention.
+The designers did a great job with the details and created a recognizable visual identity for DuckDuckGo.

 Shenma